 Lupron and other LHRH agonists are forms of hormone therapy.
 For people with prostate cancer, the aim of hormone therapy is to reduce testosterone levels in the body.

 Male hormones, such as testosterone, encourage the growth of prostate cancer cells.
 Therefore, lowering testosterone levels in the body can help slow the progression of prostate cancer.

 Doctors typically prescribe hormone therapy for people with late-stage prostate cancer or prostate cancer that returns.
-Some doctors use hormone therapy when the disease is in the early stages, but the American Cancer Society (ACS) recommend watching and waiting as the best approach for early-stage prostate cancer.
+Some doctors use hormone therapy when the disease is in the early stages, but the

 Hormone therapies, such as Lupron, are often effective in combination with other treatments for people with late-stage prostate cancer.
 Many doctors do not recommend hormone therapy during the early stages of this disease.